AoTTG-2/AoTTG-2-API/README.md

 ## Running the API Locally
 1. Clone the repository
-2. Assure within your Visual Studio Installer that you have installed "ASP.NET and web development" & ".NET Core cross-platform development"
+2. Assure within your Visual Studio Installer
-3. Press start to run the API locally.